xndlnk/microservice-visualization/README.md

 TADIS consists of two microservices: an analyzer backend and a UI frontend (see the architecture picture below).

 * [tadis-analyzer](sources/tadis-analyzer) collects information about a system from different sources by executing a number of transformers.
 The result is provided as a system model in JSON.
 The analyzer is a microservice and also a NPM package.
 The microservice can be started directly, while the NPM package can be used in custom analyzers.
-* [tadis-analyzer-custom-example](sources/tadis-analyzer-custom-example) is an example custom-analyzer microservice that imports the tadis-analyzer as a NPM package.
-It implements a custom collector which uses only certain transformers.
 * [tadis-ui](sources/tadis-ui) is based on webpack, D3, and graphviz.
 It visualizes systems provided by the tadis-analyzer endpoint `/collect/system`.
 The UI is specific to certain visualizations in microservice systems.

 ![target architecture](docs/target-architecture.png "target architecture")

+## Getting Started Example

+An example of a customized analyzer is provided in [customized-analyzer-example](sources/customized-analyzer-example).

+- The customized analyzer is implemented by a NPM package that depends on the tadis-analyzer NPM package.
+- It implements a custom collector which uses certain transformers for source code analysis.
+- It contains source code of a dummy system for analysis.

+Please follow the instructions [provided here](sources/customized-analyzer-example/README.md) to setup the example.

 ## Requirements